Transportation from the Cancun Airport to Tulum

 ADO is the main bus company in the Riviera Maya.
 They connect all the towns and use large air conditioned busses like the one below in the photo.
 ADO is the only pubic bus company that services the airport.
 So this is the only public transportation option for getting from the Cancun Airport to Tulum.

 There are only a few direct buses a day (5 to be exact) from the Cancun Airport to Tulum.
-The ride takes 2 hours and 5 minutes.
-The cost of the ADO bus from the Cancun Airport to Tulum is currently 276 pesos.
+The ride takes between 2 hours and 5 minutes and 2 hours and 25 minutes.
+The cost of the ADO bus from the Cancun Airport to Tulum is currently 288 pesos.

 What times does the ADO bus go from Cancun Airport to Tulum?

 Buses leave from all four Cancun Airport terminals.
-The times are 10:55 am, 12:25 pm, 2:25 pm, 4:55 pm, 8:00 pm and 9:45pm.
+Usually terminal 3 and 4 are the international arrival terminals.
+Sometimes terminal 2 is used.
+There are different times and availability of the buses from different terminals.
+In general, the times are 10:55 am, 12:25 pm, 2:25 pm, 4:55 pm, 8:00 pm and 9:45pm.
 The exact time at each terminal will vary by a few minutes.
 Note: These times do change fairly frequently.
 Be sure to double check the ADO website for the exact schedule on the day you arrive if you wish to take the bus.

 If these times do not line up with your arrival and you want to take the bus, the only other alternative is taking the bus to Playa Del Carmen and switch to a Tulum bound bus.
 Buses between Playa Del Carmen ad Tulum leave about ever 30 minutes.
 If you don’t want as much transportation time, we recommend the private transfers above.